 The English word power in verse 49 is translated from the Greek word dunamis, which means power to perform.
 This is the same power that Jesus had while he was on earth.
 It is the same kind of power through which he performed all of his great works, and it is the same kind of energy and power his followers will have in the end of the age.

 The following are some very important things to take note of from John and Luke's account of Christ's promise to send the spirit of God:

-It is through the power of his spirit that the Father literally transforms a person from the original human creation into a new and different being.
+It is through the power of his spirit that the Father transforms a person from the original human creation into a new and different being.
 The old person with only the spirit of man ceases to exist, and a new person is born who has the holy spirit dwelling within them.
-See Matt.3:1-7; 1.Pet.1:22 and our study paper concerning the New Creation.
+See Matt.3:1-7; 1.Pet.1:22.

 In many places, this is referred to as the spirit of begettal, and the process of giving a person this spirit parallels the human conception and birth process to a certain extent.